It’s Now More Rewarding Than Ever…

 The Perfect Trifecta

 However, another emerging trend among not only high net worth individuals but also corporate donors is the ROD or Return on Donation.
 That’s the trifecta of personal fulfillment, favorable publicity and better than expected tax savings which can come from Bargain Sale transactions.

-With an estimated nearly $40 trillion of privately held real estate in the US, of which approximately 2/3 is equity, there is tremendous opportunity for charitable disposition of real estate that will not only enable a financial boon to nonprofits but simultaneous to that, facilitate the largest generational wealth shift in history, if done correctly.
+With an estimated nearly $40 trillion of privately held real estate in the U.S., of which approximately two-thirds is equity, there is tremendous opportunity for charitable disposition of real estate that will not only enable a financial boon to nonprofits but simultaneous to that, facilitate the largest generational wealth shift in history, if done correctly.

 1. Not a Standard Donation